 Atypical Antipsychotics and Borderline Personality Disorder

-Antipsychotic medicines that might be used to treat symptoms of borderline personality disorder include olanzapine (Zyprexa), risperidone (Risperdal), and quetiapine (Seroquel).
+Antipsychotic medicines that might be used to treat symptoms of borderline personality disorder include olanzapine (Zyprexa), quetiapine (Seroquel), and risperidone (Risperdal).

 These medicines help stabilize certain brain chemicals called neurotransmitters, which control emotions and behavior.
-Balancing these brain chemicals may help you avoid some of the impulsive and reckless behaviors.
+Balancing these brain chemicals may help you avoid impulsive and reckless behaviors.
 Antipsychotic medicines also help treat symptoms of psychosis in people who have borderline personality disorder.

 Olanzapine.
 The most common side effects of olanzapine are dry mouth, constipation, weight gain, drowsiness, and shakiness.
 This medicine can sometimes cause slurred speech or low blood pressure that makes you feel dizzy when you stand up.
 Less common side effects include headaches or a skin rash caused by an allergic reaction.